 Our programmes are not about learning more facts.They are about mastering the skills of enquiry, training the mind in the discipline of logical thought, and acquiring the ability to argue in writing and speech with clarity and persuasive force.

 World Class University Teachers and a Curriculum Designed by You

-The John Locke Institute is independent of any university, but our tutors are all Oxford lecturers, tutors or alumni, who work with our students in their own time.
+The John Locke Institute is independent of any university, but most of our tutors are current or recent lecturers, tutors or alumni from Oxford, Cambridge, Harvard and Princeton, who work with our students in their own time.
 Most of our interaction with students is based on the Socratic model, which for over 150 years has been the hallmark of Oxford tutorials and Cambridge supervisions.

 You can apply for any combination of subjects you can imagine.
 Where your interests match up with those of another student we will put you in a tutorial pair, but your opportunities are only limited by the availability of tutors, and we think you will be impressed by how diverse the opportunities are.
-Study a Shakespeare tragedy with one of the leading Shakespearean scholars in the world, learn how to use econometrics to examine poverty solutions in East Africa, sit opposite an eminent Aristotelian scholar, study international relations with experts, immerse yourself in mediæval history and philosophy in the place where much of it happened.
+Study politics with a congressman or cabinet minister, learn how to use econometrics to examine poverty solutions in East Africa, sit opposite an eminent Aristotelian scholar, study international relations with expert practitioners, immerse yourself in mediæval history.

-If you are applying to universities in the United States, we will incorporate into your programme valuable advice and training in how to excel in the SAT exams, and we will help you to understand how to produce admissions essays that will communicate to the admission committees your experience, ability and passion.
+If you are applying to universities in the United States, we will incorporate into your programme valuable advice and training in how to excel in the SAT exams, and we will help you to understand how to produce admissions essays that will find your own authentic voice to communicate to the admission committees your experience, ability and passion.

 We will devote all our experience and expertise into helping you achieve your goals for university, and we have a fantastic track record of success, but all our students treasure their experience for what it is, and not only for what it helps you achieve afterwards.